Towards Generalizable Surgical Activity Recognition Using Spatial Temporal Graph Convolutional Networks: Related Work

-Representations of human body joints and skeletons, and their dynamics have been widely used in human activity recognition as they are robust to illumination change and scene variation \cite{Shotton2011}.
-Although pose estimation of surgical tools has been studied \cite{Bouget2017,Kurmann2017,Rieke2015}, these representations have never been used for surgical activity recognition.
+Representations of human body joints and skeletons, and their dynamics have been widely used in open research problems relating video understanding and activity recognition.
+These Representations of human body joints and skeletons, and their trajectories are robust to illumination change and scene variation, and they are easy to obtain using depth sensors or pose estimation algorithms \cite{Shotton2011,Cao2017}.
+Skeletons and joint representations of the hand have also been receiving attention in egocentric cameras and augmented reality systems where the interaction with the real world and the timely response is crucial \cite{Tekin2019,Lepetit2019}.
+Although, pose estimation of surgical tools has been studied \cite{Kurmann2017,Du2018,Laina2017,Rieke2015}, these representations have not been used for surgical activity recognition yet.